 Sec.
-20-16.040. - Health permit required.
+20-19716.040. - Catering vehicles and nonmotorized pushcarts - Health permit required.

-It shall be unlawful for any person to maintain, manage or operate any food truck, ice cream truck or nonmotorized pushcart within the city unless such activity is maintained, managed or operated in strict compliance with all applicable laws, rules, and regulations and with a health permit issued by the Monterey County department of health, if applicable.
-A separate health permit shall be obtained for each separate food truck, ice cream truck, or nonmotorized pushcart, even when conducted under the same ownership.
+It shall be unlawful for any person to maintain, manage or operate any catering vehicle food truck, ice cream truck or nonmotorized pushcart within the city unless such activity is maintained, managed or operated in strict compliance with all applicable laws, rules, and regulations and with a health permit issued by the Monterey County department of health, if applicable.
+A separate health permit shall be obtained for each separate catering vehicle food truck, ice cream truck, or nonmotorized pushcart, even when conducted under the same ownership.

 Sec.
-20-16.050. - Business license required.
+20-19816.050. - Catering vehicles, nonmotorized pushcarts, and street vendors Business license required.

-- (a) It shall be unlawful for any person to maintain, manage or operate any food truck, ice cream truck or nonmotorized pushcart or conduct business as a vendor within the city unless such activity is maintained, managed or operated in strict compliance with a valid business license issued pursuant to Chapter 19 of the City Code.
-No business licenses shall be issued for any activity described in this article unless such person has first obtained a valid health permit from the Monterey County department of health, if required. - (b) Except as otherwise provided in this article, a separate business license shall be obtained by each vendor and for each separate food truck, ice cream truck, and each separate nonmotorized pushcart, even when conducted under the same ownership.
-For purposes of this section, a branch establishment or separate place of business is defined to be a different and separate location, or a separate department in any one location, or in the case of food trucks, ice cream trucks, or nonmotorized pushcarts, a different and separate vehicle from that mentioned in any other license held by the same licensee, in or from which the solicitation for sale of any goods, wares or merchandise is or may be consummated at the same time. - (c) Notwithstanding the provisions of Section 20-16.100 (b) of this article, any business licenses issued pursuant to Chapter 19 of this Code for any activity regulated by this article shall be personal and shall not be assigned, transferred, sold or otherwise conveyed or hypothecated by the person to whom such license has been issued, to any other person and any such assignment, transfer or conveyance shall immediately render such license void. - (d) All business licenses granted pursuant to Chapter 19 of this Code for any activity regulated by this article shall expire and have no further force and effect upon the date specified in the business license.
+- (a) It shall be unlawful for any person to maintain, manage or operate any catering vehicle food truck, ice cream truck or nonmotorized pushcart or conduct business as a vendor within the city unless such activity is maintained, managed or operated in strict compliance with a valid business license issued pursuant to Chapter 19 of the City Code.
+No business licenses shall be issued for any activity described in this article unless such person has first obtained a valid health permit from the Monterey County department of health, if required. - (b) Except as otherwise provided in this article, a separate business license shall be obtained by each vendor and for each separate catering vehicle food truck, ice cream truck, and each separate nonmotorized pushcart, even when conducted under the same ownership.
+For purposes of this section, a branch establishment or separate place of business is defined to be a different and separate location, or a separate department in any one location, or in the case of catering vehicle food trucks, ice cream trucks, or nonmotorized pushcarts, a different and separate vehicle from that mentioned in any other license held by the same licensee, in or from which the solicitation for sale of any goods, wares or merchandise or service is or may be consummated at the same time.

+- (c) Notwithstanding the provisions of Section 20-20316.100(b) of this article, any business licenses issued pursuant to Chapter 19 of this Code for any activity regulated by this article shall be personal and shall not be assigned, transferred, sold or otherwise conveyed or hypothecated by the person to whom such license has been issued, to any other person and any such assignment, transfer or conveyance shall immediately render such license void. - (d) All business licenses granted pursuant to Chapter 19 of this Code for any activity regulated by this article shall expire and have no further force and effect upon the date specified in the business license.

 Sec.
-20-16.060. - Vendor permit required.
+20-19916.060. - Catering vehicles, nonmotorized pushcarts, and street vendors - Vendor permit required.